centennial-oss/midi-scribe/README.md

 A practice take auto-capture utility for MIDI-capable instruments supporting macOS, iPad and iOS.

-MIDI Scribe is [available in the App Store](https://apps.apple.com/us/app/midi-scribe/id6760952962), while macOS builds can be downloaded directly from [this project's releases](https://github.com/centennial-oss/midi-scribe/releases).
+MIDI Scribe is [available in the App Store](https://apps.apple.com/us/app/midi-scribe/id6760952962), while macOS builds also can be downloaded directly from [this project's releases](https://github.com/centennial-oss/midi-scribe/releases).

 ## About